Trent Lott Fast Facts

 1968-1972 - Moves to Washington to become an aide to Congressman William M. Colmer, representing Mississippi's Fifth District.

-1972 - Lott is elected to Colmer's seat after he decides not to run for re-election.
+1972 - Lott is elected to Colmer's seat after Colmer decides not to run for re-election.

-May 1974 - Is the youngest member of the House Judiciary Committee that held hearings to decide whether there was enough evidence against President Richard Nixon to call for his impeachment.
-Votes against Nixon's impeachment.
+May 1974 - Youngest member of the House Judiciary Committee holding hearings to decide whether there is enough evidence against President Richard Nixon to call for his impeachment.
+Lott votes against Nixon's impeachment.

 1981-1989 - Is elected as the House minority whip.